 Most engineering students need a strong mathematical foundation.
 In addition, geotechnical engineering professionals must be proficient in civil and foundation engineering, geology, rock and soil mechanics, slope stability and computational mechanics.

 Licensing and Certification Information

 Some engineering jobs require state licensure.
 Applicants for licensure will be required to have earned a degree from an accredited program.
 They will also need to pass their state's licensing exam.
-The Accreditation Board for Engineering and Technology is the accrediting authority for engineering programs in the United States (www.abet.org).
-In addition, professional organizations like the American Society of Civil Engineers offer voluntary certification and continuing education options (www.asce.org).
+ABET is the accrediting authority for engineering programs in the United States (www.abet.org).
+In addition, professional organizations, like the American Society of Civil Engineers, offer voluntary certification and continuing education options (www.asce.org).

 Companies often hire geotechnical engineers to help find solutions to problems in the areas of foundation engineering, soil mechanics, sustainability, ground hazards and environmental restoration.
 They may work as practitioners with governmental agencies, consulting and design firms, contracting companies or utility and energy companies.

 A bachelor's degree in geotechnical engineering can qualify individuals for entry-level positions as engineers, while advanced managerial positions, for instance, may require a master's degree.
 Those with doctoral degrees are more likely to work in academia teaching engineering courses and conducting original research.
 Read the articles below to learn about positions related to the geotechnical engineering field.

 The U.S. Bureau of Labor Statistics reported that civil engineering jobs were expected to grow faster than the average for all occupations, specifically 20%, during the 2012-2022 decade (www.bls.gov).
 As of May 2013, the median annual wages for civil engineers, including geotechnical engineers, were $80,770, with the top 10% of workers earning $126,190 or more.